hashicorp/terraform-provider-awscc/docs/resources/ssmcontacts_plan.md

 ### Optional

 - `contact_id` (String) Contact ID for the AWS SSM Incident Manager Contact to associate the plan.
-- `rotation_ids` (List of Dynamic) Rotation Ids to associate with Oncall Contact for engagement.
+- `rotation_ids` (List of String) Rotation Ids to associate with Oncall Contact for engagement.
 - `stages` (Attributes List) The stages that an escalation plan or engagement plan engages contacts and contact methods in. (see [below for nested schema](#nestedatt--stages))

 ### Read-Only